-Just a few hours north of San Francisco in northern Mendocino County lies a special place for redwoods, wildlife and American Indians.
+Just a few hours north of San Francisco in northern Mendocino County lies a special place for redwoods, wildlife and Indigenous Peoples.
 Known as Four Corners, this 164-acre parcel is covered with beautiful redwoods and offers a home to threatened wildlife.
-For more than a thousand years, this land has been the meeting place for native and non-native local residents.
+For more than a thousand years, this land has been culturally significant to Sinkyone People.
 With your gifts, Save the Redwoods League has protected and donated the property to descendants of the land’s original inhabitants.

 The land is literally located at the four corners of Briceland-Whitethorn Road and Usal Road.
 It is considered an important landmark because of the intersection of all major roads in the area.

-Our work to protect special places like Four Corners has become more complex over the years and more challenging than ever before, as traditional partners such as financially strapped California State Parks have practically no means to care for new properties.
+Our work to protect special places like Four Corners has become more complex over the years and more challenging than ever before, as traditional partners such as financially strapped California State Parks have limited resources to care for new properties.

-Save the Redwoods League partnered with the InterTribal Sinkyone Wilderness Council (external link), a nonprofit conservation consortium of 10 federally recognized Northern California Indian Tribes.
-The organizations worked together for several years to figure out how to best protect Four Corners’ natural, cultural and historical values while determining a way to return this important property to a tribal organization representing descendants of the land’s original inhabitants.
+Save the Redwoods League partnered with the InterTribal Sinkyone Wilderness Council (external link), a nonprofit conservation consortium of 10 federally recognized Northern California tribes.
+The organizations worked together for several years to figure out how to best protect Four Corners’ natural, cultural, and historical values while determining a way to return this important property to a tribal organization representing descendants of the Sinkyone People.

-A unique agreement was reached this year: The League donated Four Corners to the Council.
+A unique agreement was reached in 2012: The League donated Four Corners to the Sinkyone Council.
 In return, the Council granted the League a conservation easement, an agreement to further protect the property from future development and natural resource extraction.
 Both organizations are committed to protecting redwood forests and their surrounding lands forever.

 The Property’s History

 It’s believed that Four Corners was part of the extended Mendocino Indian Reservation, which originally was established in 1856 at Fort Bragg near the mouth of the Noyo River.
 In 1887, the Dawes Act allowed the US President to divide reservation land, which was held by the tribe members, into small allotments to be parceled out to individuals.
-After enactment of the Dawes Act, an Indian family owned the property.
-In the 1950s, they sold it to non-Indians.
+After enactment of the Dawes Act, a Native family owned the property.
+In the 1950s, they sold it to non-Natives.
 Later, in 1997, the League purchased Four Corners for $750,000.

-Save the Redwoods League and the Council hope that this project will encourage more partnerships between tribes and conservation organizations.
-This is the first time the League has entered into a conservation agreement with a California Indian Tribe and vice versa for the Council.
+Save the Redwoods League and the Sinkyone Council hope that this project will encourage more partnerships between tribes and conservation organizations.
+This is the first time the League has entered into a conservation agreement with a California Tribe and vice versa for the Sinkyone Council.

-“We feel blessed that we’ve been chosen to take care of this land,” said Priscilla Hunter, Council Chairwoman and Co-Founder.
+“We feel blessed that we’ve been chosen to take care of this land,” said Priscilla Hunter, tribal citizen of the Coyote Valley Band of Pomo Indians and chairwoman of the Sinkyone Council.
 “We also are thankful that people and organizations like Save the Redwoods League care so deeply about the protection of our Mother Earth, and that they have placed their trust in us to continue that protection on this land for the sake of its future and the return of our people’s stewardship there.”